CEA-MetroCarac/pystack3d/doc/intro.rst

 -------------------

-PyStack3D is an open source library written in Python which provides tools to do images stacks corrections, typically before image segmentation for images issued from FIB-SEM 3D acquisition.
+PyStack3D is an open source library written in Python which provides tools to do images stacks corrections, typically before image segmentation for images issued from 3D FIB-SEM acquisition.

-The ``pystack3d`` workflow can be applied to multiple channels and consists in the following optional process steps that can be executed in any order:
+The ``pystack3d`` workflow can be applied to multiple channels (image stacks corresponding to multiple detectors) and consists in the following optional process steps that can be executed in any order:

 - ``cropping`` to reduce the image field of view to a ROI (Region Of Interest)

-- ``background removal`` to reduce from polynomial approximations artefacts issued for instance from shadowing, charging, ...
+- ``background removal`` to reduce, based on polynomial approximations, contrast/brightness inhomogeneties resulting for instance from shadowing, charging, ...

 - ``intensity rescaling`` to homogenize the 'gray' intensity distribution between successive frames/slices